scottbromander/assessments/mean_full.md

 application should get the most current employee list (now with the employee deleted removed from the list).
 - Application needs to show the income total above the employee list.
 This should update correctly when an employee is deleted or added.
+- `Income` should always be formatted for USD currency.

 Image below reflects shows how the application should function:
 ![Gif showing application functionality](https://media.giphy.com/media/3o8dFAZJ0BPvjJHcis/giphy.gif)